loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 - Ability to compose with dependency resolution

-  - Composability: It's common that one artifact has dependencies on other artifacts.
+  - Composability: It's common that one artifact to have dependencies on other artifacts.
 With dependency injection or service locator patterns, the core will greatly simplify how multiple artifacts work together.

 - A packaging model for extensions